Virtual Accounting

 How do founders stay in control without touching the books?

 Control comes from visibility and approvals.
-The AI dashboard provides snapshots and trends, the CA team proposes actions with rationale, founders approve collections strategies, payment schedules, and budget shifts.
+The AI dashboard provides snapshots and trends, the CA team proposes actions with rationale, and founders approve collections strategies, payment schedules, and budget shifts.
 Monthly closes and audit trails keep governance tight, while the dashboard keeps the narrative clear.

 © 2025 AI Accountant.
 All rights reserved.